Transalpin: Train formation (historic)

 Initially, the Transalpin was operated by a four-member fleet of four-car ÖBB Class 4130|Class 4130 electric multiple units, which had been procured specifically for the purpose.
 The Class 4130 was a development of the Class 4030, but had a higher capacity and top speed, and its control car was equipped with a kitchen.

 In 1965, the ÖBB replaced the Transalpins Class 4130s with three six-car ÖBB Class 4010|Class 4010 multiple units, which, again, had been procured specifically for the purpose.

 In May 1977, the Class 4010s were replaced with a locomotive-hauled train formation (consist).

 On the first day of the new arrangement, 21 May, the Transalpin consisted of an ÖBB Class 1042 electric locomotive, five ÖBB Schlieren coaches, one DB WRümh restaurant car (ex-Rheingold) and six additional ÖBB Schlieren coaches.

 From the following day, 22 May 1977, the train, now operating as Ex 462/463, was made up of 12 ÖBB Z1 (Eurofima) coaches, one WRümh and three DB RIC coaches.

 On the ascending grades of the Arlberg railway, the eastbound locomotive-hauled train often received assistance from a pilot or banking locomotive.

-In the 1990s, an SBB-CFF-FFS first-class panorama car was added to the train.
-In some of the annual schedules, the train received an additional SBB Am or Apm first class coach and the restaurant was an internationally equipped SBB WRm of the EWIV family.
+In the 1990s, an SBB CFF FFS first-class panorama car was added to the train.
+In some of the annual schedules, the train received an additional SBB Am or Apm first class coach and the restaurant was an internationally equipped SBB WRm of the EW IV family.
+Between 1995 and 2009, this train used the SBB WRm with pantograph, for plugging electricity directly on the 15 KV AC low frequency catenaries, during longs stops for change locomotives in Buchs SG and Zürich HB (not electricity in others coaches during changing locomotives).